2017 Report Preview

 2015 Report Summary

 Based on resounding feedback from claims professionals who have asked exactly how to overcome the widely-faced operational challenges identified in the 2013/14 studies, the 2015 study brought a new approach to the program – qualitative, focus group research.
 Drawing upon collaborations and interviews conducted throughout the year, Industry Executive participants related the prior years’ survey results to their strategic visions for future advancement.
 The ensuing 2015 Insights Report synthesized the past three years’ research into an incisive, “solutions roadmap” for claims leadership going forward.
+In addition to the full report, we’ve provided a study summary via this CLM WC article.

 2014 Report Summary